waterknows/mpcs52553-final/README.md

 ## 2. User Stories
 * As a visitor, I want to sign up for a free account so that I can upload and manage reviews.
 * As a visitor, I want to read user stories and business rules.
+* As a visitor, I want to view the pre-trained lda model (see navbar-LDA Model).
 * As a user, I want to view all reviews.
 * As a user, I want to search reviews by key words (search bar).
 * As a user, I want to see a specific review.